Powered by Max Banner Ads

 Be sure to distinguish the difference between being adaptable to those around you, and simply imitating those around you.
 The latter, is a must-avoid!
 Take your surroundings into account, but never lose your values and morals.
 You have a duty to also be appropriate in your actions as a Muslim.

 Stay within Islamic boundaries always, and be mindful of things like modesty between sexes.
 Brothers, going for a hand-shake with a sister as part of your salaams will most definitely be crossing the boundaries!
-Practice being mindful of such things in your day to day life.
+Practice being mindful of such things in your day-to-day life, and remember to approach even topics like visiting a sex toy store with the same level of discretion and respect for boundaries.

 • What to Say